Average auto insurance rates in Edmonton

-5. Bundle your insurance: You can save up to 15 per cent if you bundle your car and home insurance with one company.
+5. Bundle your insurance: You can save up to 15 per cent if you bundle your car and home insurance in Edmonton from same company.

 6. Park in the garage: Insurers often give lower rates to car owners that park in the safety and security of a private garage.